profile photo

 Qiaosi Wang, Sarah E. Walsh, Mei Si, Jeffrey O. Kephart, Justin D. Weisz, Ashok K. Goel

-To Appear in CHI 2024 Workshops: the ACM CHI Conference on Human Factors in Computing Systems.
+CHI 2024 Workshops: the ACM CHI Conference on Human Factors in Computing Systems.

 Designing Responsible AI